The Look of Love (ABC song): History

-Released as a single and as a 12" remix, it consists of four parts, referred to as "Parts One, Two, Three and Four".
+Released as a single and as a 12-inch remix, it consists of four parts, referred to as "Parts One, Two, Three and Four".
 Part One is the standard album version, Part Two is an instrumental version, Part Three is a vocal version without the orchestral overdubs and Part Four is a short acoustic instrumental part of the song, containing strings and horns, as well as occasional harp plucks and xylophone.
-A different US remix dub version by producer Trevor Horn appeared as A-side on the 1982 US 12".
+A different US remix dub version by producer Trevor Horn appeared as A-side on the 1982 US 12-inch.

-The '82 US remix dub version was not widely available after its initial release, but the track remained much in demand by club DJs and fans alike and copies of the original 12" version fetched high prices.
-When Neutron (the band's UK label) discovered this, they issued a limited edition DJ-pressing of the Horn remix in November 1982 as a DJ promo 12" vinyl under the title "ABC Look of Love Special Remix 12" Neutron NTXDJ103.
+The '82 US remix dub version was not widely available after its initial release, but the track remained much in demand by club DJs and fans alike and copies of the original 12-inch version fetched high prices.
+When Neutron (the band's UK label) discovered this, they issued a limited edition DJ-pressing of the Horn remix in November 1982 as a DJ promo 12-inch vinyl under the title "ABC Look of Love Special Remix 12" Neutron NTXDJ103.

 Through the 1980s, BBC Radio 1 DJ Gary Davies used the last crescendo on Part 4 of the song as a closing theme to his daily lunchtime programme called The Bit in the Middle, only changing it in 1991 when his show was rebranded as Let's Do Lunch and given fresh music beds and themes.

 The US B-side, entitled "Theme from Mantrap", was an alternate version of "Poison Arrow".

-In February 2014, all four parts appeared together as one single track (running 12:29) on the ZTT compilation "The Art of the 12" Volume Three".
+In February 2014, all four parts appeared together as one single track (running 12:29) on the ZTT compilation The Art of the 12", Volume Three.

 The lyrics of the song, as well as others on The Lexicon of Love, were inspired by a break-up lead vocalist Martin Fry had experienced.
 In the second verse, during the phrase "When your girl has left you out on the pavement", the "Goodbye" background vocal is spoken by the actual woman in the relationship who had jilted him.